 Keeping pH balanced in the mouth is not just good for teeth, it is also essential for good general health.
 Here’s a helpful explanation on what this is and what you can do.

 What is pH?

+First, we should note that pH is a scientific term that refers to the amount of acidity in a liquid substance, like water, or to stay on topic, your saliva.
 When describing the chemical level of acidity versus alkalinity of any substance, pH and an Arabic numeral are used on a scale of 0 to 14.
 Zero is the most acidic, while 14 is the most alkaline.
 Seven is the perfect balance of the two ends of the spectrum and is the pH level for pure water.

 Examples of everyday substances that fall below pH7, and thus are acidic, include black coffee, vinegar and therefore wine, as well as battery acid, which is at the far end of the scale at pH0.
 Typical alkaline substances that test above pH7 include seawater, antacids and household bleach.
 Remembering that pH7 is the middle of the scale, it is interesting to note that healthy human blood has a pH just above 7, just a little on the alkaline side.

 What is pH Balance & Why is it Important?

 Remembering that pure water has a pH of 7, consider for a moment that the adult human body is roughly 60 percent water.
 In fact, the brain and heart are 73 percent water, muscles are 79 percent and bones, similar in make-up to teeth, are 31 percent.